We use cookies and similar tools to give you the best website experience. By using our site, you accept our Websites Privacy Policy.

 When the radioactive iodine reaches the thyroid gland, it gives off radiation signals.
 A special camera used during the scan detects these signals and takes pictures of the thyroid from different angles, revealing the size and shape of the gland.
 Thyroid function can be assessed based on how much radioactive iodine is absorbed by the thyroid and if it is evenly spread throughout the gland or concentrated in a nodule.

-If the thyroid absorbs none or only small amounts of the iodine, you may have thyrotoxicosis, which results from inflammation of the thyroid gland due to thyroiditis.
+If the thyroid absorbs none or only small amounts of the iodine, the thyrotoxicosis is likely due to inflammation of the thyroid gland because of thyroiditis.
 If your thyroid absorbs large amounts of iodine, you may have Graves’ disease.
 If overactive or toxic nodules are present, iodine uptake mainly occurs in the area of these nodules.

 Learn more about our research and professional education opportunities.